xescugc/jsmoo/README.md

 Roles are the way to achive composition, they are similar to the Jsmoo class but with some differences:

-  * They are the only ones that can be composed with `with`.
+  * They are the only ones that can be composed with `does`.
   * Roles can not be initialized.

 Roles also have the `has` static function to define attributes, wich then will be extended to the main Jsmoo Class.